 Income Support / Employment Insurance (EI)

-You may be eligible for employment insurance benefits and/or personal support payments (daily commuting costs, living away from home, etc.) while attending apprentice training.
+You may be eligible for Employment Insurance (EI) benefits and/or personal support payments (daily commuting costs, living away from home, etc.) while attending apprentice training.

-Important - Classes starting April 1, 2013 onward: You must apply for Apprentice Financial Supports online no later than your first day of class.
-As an apprentice going to school the online application authorizes the approval for your Employment Insurance application.
-Any application submitted after your first day of class will not be approved.
-As a result, you will not be approved for Employment Insurance while attending school.
+Note: You must apply for Apprentice Financial Supports online no later than your first day of class.
+Your online application authorizes the approval for your Employment Insurance application.
+Any application submitted after your first day of class will not be approved, and you will not receive EI benefits.

 Program Financial Supports and EI Benefit Information

-- Four to six weeks before your class starts, apply for the Employment Program of British Columbia (EPBC) Apprentice Program Financial Supports online through the WorkBC website.
+Step 1: Apply for the Employment Program of British Columbia (EPBC) Apprentice Program Financial Supports online through WorkBC at least four weeks prior to your class start date.

-- You can only apply a maximum of one week prior to your start of class, or your last day of work, whichever is closer to your start date.
+Step 2: Apply for Employment Insurance (EI) through Service Canada one week prior to your start of class or your last day of work, whichever is closer to your start date.

 Questions regarding Apprentice Financial Supports: